-The 12 gauge shotgun discharge produced a massive blowback through the entrance/exit wound (Fig. 1A) where it sent tissue as much as 14.3 m (47 feet) from it (Fig. 15, item 4).
-The west border of the triangular area of tissue projection was marked by evidence item 3 (Fig. 15) and to the east border of the back spatter area (marked by the Benndale Carpets sign, Fig. 15) is about 60 degrees.
-When projecting back on the triangular area to the truck window, the blowback was consistent with a 10 to 15 cm (4 to 6 inches) source from the interior of the truck door window (Fig. 15).
-Tissues were projected through the iris-like window remnant and onto the remaining tempered glass fracture mosaic window (Fig. 3C).
-The shooter and his shotgun were also hit with blood and tissue blowback.
+The blowback sent tissue as much as 14.3 m (47 feet) from the victim (Figure 15, item 4).
+The west border of the triangular area of tissue blowback was marked by evidence item 3 and the east border was marked by the Benndale Carpets sign (R21) (Figure 15).
+The diameter of the window spatter is about half the width of the window (Figure 5).
+Spatter covered the door rearview mirror.
+Using these scene features, we estimate an angle of about 60 degrees (Figure 15).
+When projecting back on the triangular area to the truck interior window, the blowback was 20 to 26 cm (8 to 10 inches) source point from the interior side of the truck door window.
+Tissues were projected through the iris-like window remnant and onto the remaining tempered glass fracture mosaic window (Figures 3B&3C).
+The shooter and his shotgun would also have been hit by tissue blowback.

-Following the discharge of the shotgun into the victim's head, he nearly vertically collapsed into position 1 (Fig. 14) with his head down, bloodstreams flowed onto his face (Figs. 9A and 9B) and his forehead momentarily on the pavement (Fig. 9A - dirt on his forehead).
-Transfer/wiped bloodstains were associated and under these bloodstreams (Figs. 9A and 9B), which indicates that the body was handled by at least one blood-contaminated assailant immediately after the shotgun discharge.
+Following the discharge of the shotgun into the victim's head, he vertically collapsed into position 1 (Figure 14) with his head down, bloodstreams flowed onto his face (Figures 9A&9B) and his forehead was momentarily on the pavement where it picked up dirt on his forehead (Figure 9A, within circle).
+Transfer/wiped bloodstains were associated and under these bloodstreams (Figures 9A&9B), which indicates that the body was handled by at least one blood-contaminated assailant immediately after the shotgun discharge.

-The wiped bloodstain at the right side of the victim's face (Fig. 9A, at white arrows) indicates that an assailant who handled the body was contaminated with the victim's blood.
-The Y-shaped stain (Fig. 9B) reflects the blood flow that resulted in at least three positions of the head.
-The blood transfer from assailant to victim (Fig. 9B at white arrows) occurred during the early staging of the victim's body before the creation of the Y-shaped blood flow.
+The Y-shaped stain (Figure 9B) reflects the blood flow that resulted in at least three positions of the head.
+The blood transfer from assailant to victim (Figure 9B at white arrows) occurred during the early staging of the victim's body before the creation of the Y-shaped blood flow.

-The moving of the body from position 1 to position 2 (Fig. 14) left a trail of blood (Fig. 7, at 1), which came from both the entrance wound and blood flow from the victim's mouth (Fig. 9A).
-At bloodstain 2 (Fig. 7) is a large stain that has spines and satellite spatter.
-This was created when the victim's head was elevated above the pavement and his head turned left spilling blood from the vessel-like wound (Fig. 1A) before placing the body down where additional bleeding from the wound added to the blood pool, which flowed west (Fig. 8).
-The body was moved again to its final position (Fig. 14, BODY POSITION 3) where the blood pool 2 was joined by the blood pool 3 (Fig. 8).
-The demarcation of the two blood pools is estimated in Fig. 8B.
+The moving of the body from position 1 to position 2 (Figure 14) left a trail of blood (Figure 7, at 1), which came from both the entrance wound and blood flow from the victim's mouth (Figure 9A).
+At bloodstain 2 (Figure 7) is a large stain that has spines and satellite spatter.
+This was created when the victim's head was elevated above the pavement and his head turned left spilling blood from the vessel-like wound (Figure 1A) before placing the body down where additional bleeding from the wound added to the blood pool, which flowed west (Figure 8).
+The body was moved again to its final position (Figure 14, BODY POSITION 3) where the blood pool 2 was joined by the blood pool 3 (Figure 8).
+The demarcation of the two blood pools is estimated in Figure 8B.
 The victim's heart was beating for some time after he was shot.

 Officer Kevin McDonald (Mississippi Department Wildlife & Fisheries) was at the shooting scene within minutes of the radio call by Officer Sullivan at 0530.
-Officer MacDonald noted, "There was also a shotgun on the scene laying [sic] not approximately two to three feet from the subject on the ground" [28].
+Officer MacDonald noted, "There was also a shotgun on the scene laying [sic] not approximately two to three feet from the subject on the ground" [26].